 Wounded Healers increase community awareness of the trauma of sexual violence that African women experience, rooted in cultural beliefs and a shift that these traumas took when we migrated to America.
 The programs also tell stories that contribute to understanding African immigrants’ experiences of violence and mental illnesses and the role of stigma during the help-seeking process.
 We create partnerships with ready existing agencies in Maine and bridge the gap in mental health.

 Our programs are in Kiswahili, French, and English.

-HOW WE DO IT
+WHAT WE DO

-The program provides a platform to use video and documentaries to share our experiences with the world.
-This will help educate the families to feel they are not alone.
+The program provides a platform to use video and documentaries to share our experiences and the world.
+This will help educate the survivors to feel they are not alone.
 The ability to see and hear the person sharing the story through video as the medium is invaluable in helping the listener make an emotional connection.
 The authenticity of each level makes it even more compelling and thus more likely to evoke a response that leads to action from the listener.

 We prepare each other to tell our stories in public with dignity.
 Speaking in public is one of our greatest fears.
 Another is exposing our inner selves.
 The program prepares survivors to share their stories and the public while maintaining their dignity and safety.

 Contact us, and we will take it from there.